djnightmare9909/Dungeon-master-OS-/README.md

 ******This is a research project by a pioneer, not a service.
-I have commitment issues.
-I fix things when they're broken for ME.
+I have commitment issues. this was originally just built to make something better than AI dungeon and Fable I wanted a space to prove that you don't need flagship products to get a good experience and you don't need to pay a subscription.
 If you use it, you're a collaborator.

 # DM OS: The Living World Engine